Fedder type criteria for quasi-$F$-splitting I: Introduction

 \end{itemize} \end{coro}

-Furthermore, we also obtain sufficient conditions for non-quasi-$F$-splitting in this paper, for example, if $f^{p-2}$ is contained in $\m^{[p]}$, then $R/f$ is non-quasi-$F$-split (see Corollary \ref{cor:non-q-split criterion} for details).
+To find the quasi-$F$-split height, Theorem \ref{Intro:thm:Fedder's criterion} gives us a simpler way than confirming the existence of $\phi$ in the definition of the quasi-$F$-split height.
+However, {\cred compared} with the original Fedder's criterion, {\cred it remains complicated for the following reasons:} We have to deal with a sequence of ideals $\{I_n\}_n$ in Theorem \ref{Intro:thm:Fedder's criterion}, whereas it is sufficient to treat only one element $f^{p-1}$ in the original Fedder's criterion.

-Theorem \ref{Intro:thm:Fedder's criterion} gives us an easier way than confirming the existence of $\phi$ in the definition of the quasi-$F$-split height, but it is still complicated.
-In the original Fedder's criterion, we only deal with one element $f^{p-1}$, on the other hand, in Theorem \ref{Intro:thm:Fedder's criterion}, we have to handle ideals $\{I_n\}_n$.
-However, in the case where the canonical divisor is trivial, we obtain a much simpler criterion, which needs only ``one element''.
-This criterion plays an essential role in the paper to compute the Artin-Mazur heights of Calabi-Yau hypersurfaces, construct interesting examples, and observe general theory for quasi-$F$-splitting.
+Fortunately, in the case where the canonical divisor is trivial, we obtain a simpler criterion that is sufficient to deal with only one element.